Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Infants: What to Know

-An upper respiratory infection (URI) is a common infection of the nose, throat, and upper air passages that lead to the lungs.
-It is caused by a virus.
+An upper respiratory infection (URI) affects the nose, throat, and upper airways that lead to the lungs.
 The most common type of URI is the common cold.

-URIs usually get better on their own, without medical treatment.
+URIs usually get better on their own.
+Medicines can't cure URIs, but you can do things to help your baby feel better.
 URIs in babies may last longer than they do in adults.

 What are the causes?

-A URI is caused by a virus.
+A URI is caused by a germ called a virus.
 Your baby may catch a virus by:

-Breathing in droplets from an infected person's cough or sneeze.
+Breathing in droplets from someone's cough or sneeze.

-Touching something that has been exposed to the virus (is contaminated) and then touching the mouth, nose, or eyes.
+Touching something with the virus on it and then touching their mouth, nose, or eyes.

 What increases the risk?